alphagov/paas-billing/API.md

     - `/events` [experimental] list all events ("events" are all the start/stop points with calculated billing, unlike "resources" which are aggregate totals for each item over a range).
 Events would allow you to see _when_ something happens
     - `/resources/:resource_guid/events` as above but for a single resource
     - `/pricing_plans` fetch the pricing plans
+    - `/report/:org_guid` generate a report for the given `:org_guid`
+    - `/forecast/report` generate a forecast report for a given set of events

 * A (throwaway) example HTML rendering of an aggregated report can be found at `/` you will be prompted to login via UAA.
 This is meant purely as an illustration of what is possible for now.